woohoolabs/yang/README.md

 // Returns the links member as a Links instance
 $links = $primaryResource->links();

-// Returns the attributes of the resource
+// Returns the attributes of the resource as an array
 $attributes = $primaryResource->attributes();

 // Checks if the resource has an attribute